-What is a Marketplace Position and Why is it Important to Authors?
+What is a Marketplace Position for Authors?

 Your ‘position statement’ will help to provide clarity and direction for where you stand in your niche market and how you are to be known.
 Your customers, readers and target market will identify you and your brand with what your position states.
 Your position can become a powerful marketing tool as your customers will identify with you for the specific feature, benefit, or solution that you provide that your competition doesn’t.

-As an author, your platform, your brand and the way people view you is of utmost importance in establishing yourself as the ‘Go-to person’ for your field of expertise.
+As an author, your author platform, your brand and the way people view you is of utmost importance in establishing yourself as the ‘Go-to person’ for your field of expertise.

 - Richard Attenborough is known as the voice for wildlife documentaries.